rpdharanidhar/Ansible_v1/nodejs-mysql-installation/README.md

 =======================================================================================================================

-*And run the following command*
+"*To install the nodejs in the slave machine run the following commands*"

- - ansible-playbook -i inventory.ini oracle-linux-node.yaml --ask-vault-password | tee logfile.log
+ - ansible-playbook -i inventory.ini oracle-linux-node.yaml| tee logfile.log

- *Vault Password is*   "mg"

  add the block of cmd to see the log for the last run *"  | tee logfile.log  "*